paulo77dias/Users-List/README.md

  How to run the application locally :
    - In the path of the Users-list\front\users folder open the command terminal and type:
-     * 1 - npm install - press enter
+     * 1 - npm install
      * 2 - ng serve --open